1. Flytoget’s liability and the current statutory requirements

 - ‘Sports equipment’ refers to skis, snowboards, bicycles, surf boards, wakeboards and similar paraphernalia which the passenger can carry onto the train without assistance and position in the dedicated luggage space.
 Bicycles may be conveyed against payment and must be positioned in the dedicated space.
 There is a limited number of bicycle spaces available on every train.

-- Customers who travel with pets will be directed to seats in a dedicated carriage.
+- Customers who travel with pets can board any carriage except for the one marked "Quiet zone".
 Flytoget provides no guarantee that there is space available for pets.
 Pets must travel in a cage or on a lead.

 - If you are travelling with a service dog (guide dogs, police dogs and assistance dogs) you may take a seat wherever you wish aboard the train.